-- You have a server platform that is capable of hosting your chosen hypervisor and NVIDIA GPUs that support NVIDIA AI Enterprise. - One or more NVIDIA GPUs that support NVIDIA AI Enterprise is installed in your server platform. - A supported virtualization software stack is installed according to the instructions in the software vendor's documentation. - A virtual machine (VM) running a supported quest operating system (OS) is configured in your chosen hypervisor.
+- ➤ You have a server platform that is capable of hosting your chosen hypervisor and NVIDIA GPUs that support NVIDIA AI Enterprise.
+For a list of validated server platforms, refer to NVIDIA GRID Certified Servers. - ▶ One or more NVIDIA GPUs that support NVIDIA AI Enterprise is installed in your server platform. - A supported virtualization software stack is installed according to the instructions in the software vendor's documentation. - A virtual machine (VM) running a supported Windows guest operating system (OS) is configured in your chosen hypervisor.